Top

 Prunus kurilensis (Miyabe) Miyabe ex Takeda

-*: A guide board at a garden of Hokkaido Prefectural Government, Sapporo, indicated that the flower is a symbol of the campaign for returning the Northern Territories to Japan, on May 22 2014.
+*: A guide board at a garden of the former Hokkaido Government Office indicated that the flower is a symbol of the campaign for returning the Northern Territories to Japan on May 22 2014.
 The wild fruit is tiny as compared with cultivars.

 索引